5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/IRQ_and_Timer_Fix_(SSDT-HPET)/README.md

 #### Disabling **`PIC`**/ **`IPIC`** (optional)

+The Programmable Interrupt Controller (`PIC` or `IPIC`) is responsible for managing interrupts.
+The PIC receives interrupts from various devices and routes them to the CPU, allowing the CPU to efficiently handle multiple events simultaneously.

 If the three-in-one patch alone does not fix audio, add ***SSDT-IPIC*** as well.
 It disables an existing `IPIC`/`PIC` device and adds a fake one instead (`IPI0`).
-It also removes `IRQNoFlags{2}`.
-Adjust the device names and paths according to the paths used in your `DSDT`.
+It also contains `IRQNoFlags{2}` (must be uncommented to enable).
+Adjust the device name and path to mach the one used in your `DSDT`.

-Tthe Programmable Interrupt Controller (PIC) is a hardware device that is responsible for managing interrupts.
-The PIC receives these interrupts from various devices and routes them to the CPU, allowing the CPU to efficiently handle multiple events simultaneously.

 ### Method 2.2: Patching with ***SSDT-HPET_RTC_TIMR_WNTF_WXPF***

 #### If `HPAE/HPTE` does not exist
-On a lot of Lenovo ThinkPads with Intel CPUs prior to Skylake, `Device HPET` is enabled by **different conditions** by, namely: `WNTF` and `WXPF`, as shown below (found in Lenovo T430/T530 to T450/550):
+On a lot of Lenovo ThinkPads with Intel CPUs prior to Kaby Lake, where the original `HPET` device cannot be disabled easily because the preset variable `HPAE/HPTE` to turn it off does not exist.
+Instead, its on/off state is controlled by **different variables**, namely: `WNTF` and `WXPF`, as shown below (found in Lenovo T430/T530 to T450/550 and T460s):

 ```asl
 Device (HPET)